antsai/coding-excercise-1/README.md

     largest available.
 So, creating a maxheap for available space is data structure for my initial thought.
     Every time that a new item is going to be placed into refrigerator, maxheap gives largest available shelf in refrigerator.
 However, my inital design does not take advantage of the remaining space of occupied shelf.
-           In addition, I found that the first choice to place small item is to place at remaining space of occupied large shelf
+           In addition, I found that the first choice to place small item is to place at remaining space of occupied large shelf.
 If no space is not found at large shelf, the small shelf is the second choice to efficiently place small item.
 If no space is found at both shelves, the medium shelf is the final place.
     The same logic is able to apply to medium item.
 The first choice of medium item is to look for resting avilable space in large shelf.
 If no space is not found, the only choice to medium is to place at medium shelf.
     In order to achive my second idea, there are three maxheaps.
 First maxheap is created for large shelf called maxHeapLargeShelf.
 Second maxheap is created for medium shelf called maxHeapMediumShelf.
     Third maxheap is created for small shelf called maxHeapSmallShelf.